The Minnesota men's tennis team went 21-8 and won a Big Ten title in 2014-15

-In nine years at the helm of the Minnesota tennis tennis team, Geoff Young has turned Minnesota into one of the premier teams in the Big Ten conference.
+In ten years at the helm of the Minnesota tennis tennis team, Geoff Young has turned Minnesota into one of the premier teams in the Big Ten conference.
 They have made the NCAA Tournament in seven of those seasons.

 In a 2013-14 season in which the Gophers had just one senior, Young and the Gophers posted a 11-13 record that included wins over six ranked teams.
 Young coached junior Leandro Toledo to a third-round appearance at the NCAA Singles Tournament that made the Hamburg, Germany native the school's first All-American since 2002.Additionally, he aided third-year players Jack Hamburg and Mathieu Froment to a breakout season as a doubles tandem that saw the duo reach No. 16 in the national rankings and be selected as an alternate pairing for the NCAA Doubles Tournament.